 About the Weight Loss Timeline Predictor

-The Weight Loss Timeline Predictor helps you estimate how long it will take to reach your goal weight based on your current body metrics, activity level, and planned calorie deficit.
-It calculates your Total Daily Energy Expenditure (TDEE) and projects your weight loss trajectory over time.
+The Weight Loss Timeline Predictor estimates how long it takes to reach your target weight based on your current body metrics, activity level, and planned calorie deficit.
+It calculates your Total Daily Energy Expenditure (TDEE) and maps out your weight loss trajectory over time.

 Reviewed by: Saim S., independent health & fitness tool developer